Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Caffeine

 - Follow-up examinations to monitor heart function, especially in animals that have developed severe arrhythmias

-- Monitoring of kidney function, as forced diuresisDiuresis is the increase in urine excretion by the kidneys.
+- Monitoring kidney function, as forced diuresisDiuresis is the increase in urine excretion by the kidneys.
 It is a natural process for removing excess water and waste products from the body. and possible circulatory instability can lead to kidney damage

 - Rest and stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. reduction during the recovery phase

-Long-term consequences are rare in surviving animals but can occur in the form of subtle neurological deficits or cardiac changes, especially if prolonged hypoxiaHypoxia refers to a condition in which the body or a part of the body is not supplied with enough oxygen.
-This can lead to various symptoms, including shortness of breath, confusion, and in severe cases, organ failure. was present during the acute phase.
+Long-term effects are rare in surviving animals, but may occur as subtle neurological deficits or cardiac changes, especially if prolonged hypoxiaHypoxia refers to a condition in which the body or a part of the body is not supplied with enough oxygen.
+This can lead to various symptoms, including shortness of breath, confusion, and in severe cases, organ failure. occurred during the acuteAcute refers to a condition that occurs suddenly and is usually of short duration.
+In a medical context, it describes symptoms or illnesses that can quickly become serious and require immediate attention. phase.

 Research outlook